|George Washington's inkwell in |

 A document headed in Latin as being for “Lawrence Washington” is a sketch of the Washington arms.
 (See photo at left.)

-One explanation for these instructions is that they were sent by Reverend Lawrence Washington in Oxford to those who emigrated to the United States.
+One possible source of these instructions is that they were sent by Reverend Lawrence Washington in Oxford to those who emigrated to the United States.
 George Washington was proud of his family’s heraldry and used his coat of arms on his bookplates, seals, china and silver.
-He later changed the raven to a griffin.
+Someone along the line changed the older raven to a griffin.
+The original raven could have come from the legend that a raven snatched a poisoned piece of bread from St Benedict and thereby saved the saint's life; Durham Abbey was a Benedictine establishment.

-Where did George Washington and other members of the family get the griffin?
+Where did George Washington and other later members of the family get the griffin?

 Three griffins appear on the coat of arms adopted by Thomas Pope when he was knighted in 1535 and were then passed on to Trinity College for its use along with properties that he donated such as Wroxton Abbey.
-Why would the Washingtons have used the griffin in the United States and how would they have known, if they did, of the connection between the Washington family and Trinity College?
+Why would the Washingtons have used the griffin in the United States and how would they have known, if there is any connection, of the connection between the Washington family and Trinity College?
 Could both Pope and Washington have picked up the griffin from a common source?

 They both might have used it after 1555 to recognize the successor institution to Durham Cathedral's institution at Oxford, Durham College, and the re-establishment of the college as Trinity College in 1555.
 Sir Thomas, in his Grant of Arms, was allowed to use three "griffons" [sic] in his coat of arms (see Number II, http://ota.ox.ac.uk/text/5313.html).
 The Washington family may have felt the griffin was a more appropriate (and meaningful) bird for them than the raven, establishing a connection between them and a living college at Oxford instead of a dead one.